muratk3n/thirdwave/en/2016/11/why-is-democracy-better.md

-# Why Is Democracy Better?
+# Why Are Democracies Better?

 B. de Mesquita's research indicates democratic nations are richer, and they are richer because of democracy.
 The relationship is not mere